YunYunSeoJANG/BookGNN/README.md

 ```
 If you want parallelized trianing with multiple GPUs, you can add `CUDA_VISIBLE_DEVICES=0` condition in train.sh

+You can find out the result plot (train/val loss, train/val ROC) in /train_result_plots

 # 5. Visualize  (WIP)

 ```